sableeyed/NolvusDashboard/README.md

 The current state of this README is for my sanity

+What works?

+Dashboard Window is made, DPI scaling.. not much for you to see yet :D

 # Fully Implemented but not tested

 - Nolvus.Api.Library.Installer (Compiles without error)
 - Nolvus.NexusApi (Compiles without error)
 - Nolvus.Package (Need to dig)
 - Nolvus.StockGame (PatchManager may need reworked)

-# Partially Implemented

 - Nolvus.Core
 - Nolvus.Components (UI heavy - will be broken but it compiles)
 - Nolvus.Services

+# Partially Implemented
+- Nolvus.Dashboard

 # Not Implemented

 - Nolvus.Browser
-- Nolvus.Dashboard
 - Nolvus.Downgrader
 - Nolvus.GrassCache
 - Nolvus.Instance